 There are many ways to improve employee engagement.
 Some focus on long-term goals such as improving training and development, while others are quick, short-term wins for your employees and business.
 Before you can make a positive impact and achieve real results, it’s important to know the drivers of employee engagement.
 Here are 13 ideas to try.

 1. Live your mission, vision, and values

 What is your company’s purpose?
 What do you value internally?
 Employees want to know that the organization they are a part of sees a bigger picture and provides meaning to themselves or others.
 A company that incorporates its values into everyday work life helps foster a more meaningful work environment for its employees.

 But simply listing your mission statement on your website isn’t enough.
 You must integrate your company’s long-term vision and values into your business functions to get real buy-in.
 When employees strongly understand company core values and how those impact the organization, they are more likely to feel inspired and engaged.

 Top Workplaces companies excel at living their values.
 When asked to respond to the survey statement, “This company operates by strong values.”, a whopping 88-96 percent responded positively.
 In average organizations, this score drops to 65 percent.
 Lower scores on this statement don’t represent unethical behavior.
 But it does signal a disconnect between a company’s stated values and what is reflected through action.

 First impressions are vital, especially in the workplace.
-That’s why great leaders use the onboarding process to set the tone for how employees view the company and their position.
-Onboarding employees is a great way to connect employees with your company’s mission, vision, and values.
-It also helps them better understand how they fit into the larger picture.
+That’s why great leaders use the onboarding process to set the tone for employees, the company, and their shared direction.
+Presenting clear company direction from day one is a great way to connect employees with your company’s mission, vision, and values.
+It also helps them better understand how they fit into the larger picture, encouraging motivation.

 Effective communication and a smart strategy help leaders set their direction.
 Use the onboarding process to show new employees what makes your company culture unique and how they play a vital role on the team.
-Provide information related to their role and set expectations for interacting with other team members moving forward.
+Provide information related to individual roles and set expectations for performance as soon as possible.